You are at: Planned Giving > Gift Options > How to Give > Beneficiary Designation Gifts

-If you have any questions about leaving a beneficiary designation gift to us, please contact us.
+If you have any questions about gifts of retirement assets, please contact us.
 We would be happy to assist you and answer any questions that you have.